collinalexbell/democracy/construct/readme.md

 ## BitLaunch

 Bitlaunch allows a user to provision and pay for a VPS programatically.
 This means a construct can create an account, fund that account, and spin up a new construct, all without human intervention.

+## Bootstrapping

+The above flow requires an already existing construct.
+The first construct will need to be boostraped.
+I (@kuberlog) will bootstrap the first construct using my own email address, crypto wallet, etc. I expect to bootstrap at least the first 2 construct just to ensure that everything is working properly.
+I will consider the date that the first non-bootstraped construct goes live to be the official launch date for this project.
+Until then, this will probably be developed in stealth mode.